gcziprusz/NeuralNest/dict.md

   - An activation function is a mathematical operation applied to the output of a neuron in a neural network.
 It determines whether the neuron should be activated or not based on the weighted sum of its inputs.
 Activation functions introduce non-linearity, allowing neural networks to learn complex patterns and relationships in data.
 Common activation functions include Sigmoid, Hyperbolic Tangent (tanh), Rectified Linear Unit (ReLU), Leaky ReLU, and Softmax.
 - Adam
   - Adam, short for "Adaptive Moment Estimation," is an optimization algorithm commonly used in machine learning for training deep neural networks.
 It combines the benefits of two other popular optimization methods, RMSprop and Momentum.
+- Algorithmic bias
+  - It occurs when a machine learning model systematically produces unfair or discriminatory outcomes based on sensitive attributes.
+- ARIMA
+  - TBD
 # B
 - bach normalization
     - Batch Normalization (BatchNorm) is a technique used to accelerate the training of deep neural networks by normalizing the input of each layer.
 It was proposed by Sergey Ioffe and Christian Szegedy in their paper titled "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift.